 A small percentage of reviewers rated the original version way down due to the nylon pulley and plastic covered metal cable on their machine fraying.
 This issue has been addressed in a recent upgrade, with the system being replaced by a cable similar to that on a bicycle.

 Some purchasers who found the assembly instructions inadequate left negative feedback.
 Others were unhappy the machine didn’t fold to smaller dimensions.

-A few people received machines with damaged parts, and a few found the Conquer Vertical Climber uncomfortable to use.
+Some people received machines with damaged parts or parts that did not fit, and a few found the Conquer Vertical Climber uncomfortable to use.